Monday, March 30, 2009

 Lost In Translation

-We've noticed that even though many here speak wonderful English sometimes the translation gets a little messed up.
+We've noticed that even though many people here speak wonderful English, sometimes the translation gets a little messed up.

-For instance when driving in we are asked to Dip our headlights instead of Dim them.
+For instance when driving we are often asked to "dip" our headlights instead of dim them.

 Last year before we arrived there was a construction area in camp with this sign.